khannoussi-malek/the-discoverer/docs/CHART_EXPORT.md

 ## Overview

-The Discoverer supports exporting charts to various formats for sharing, reporting, and integration with other tools.
+Navo supports exporting charts to various formats for sharing, reporting, and integration with other tools.

 ## Supported Formats